Ando14-Rookie/Calories-Counting-App/README.md

-The Nutrition Tracker App is a simple mobile application designed to help users monitor their daily nutritional intake.
-By leveraging the power of the ROOM Database, this app efficiently stores and retrieves food data, enabling seamless tracking of meals and nutrients.
-SQL queries and manages data, ensuring a robust and responsive experience.
-Moreover, the amount of calories is displayed and tracked using LiveData.
+The Nutrition Tracker App is a simple mobile application designed to help users monitor their daily dietary consumption.
+This program effectively stores and retrieves food data by utilizing the ROOM Database, making meal and nutrition tracking easy.
+By implementing SQL, it ensures a stable and responsive experience by managing and querying data.
+Additionally, LiveData is used to track and display the calorie count.